Circling

 Through this in-the-moment process, we have more choice about how we respond.
 The more we are aware of our blinds spots, the greater our choice in any situation.
 The greater our choice, the greater our degree of relational freedom.

-These Circling events are smaller and more intimate than our Authentic Relating Game Nights.
-These are NOT dating-themed events, they are open to anyone who has previously attended an Authentic Relating Games Night.
+Because circling is a simple, practical and accessible process/experience, anyone can participate.
+Circling events are smaller and more intimate (and sometimes more intense/richer) than our Authentic Relating Game Nights.
+These are NOT dating-themed events.

 What do people have to say about Circling?